satwikkansal/wtfpython/README.md

 SyntaxError: EOL while scanning string literal
 ```

-##### Explaination
+#### Explanation

 A raw string literal, where the backslash doesn't have the special meaning, as indicated by the prefix r.
-What it actually does, though, is simply change the behavior of backslashes so they pass themselves and the following character through.
+What it actually does, though, is simply change the behavior of backslashes, so they pass themselves and the following character through.
 That's why backslashes don't work at the end of a raw string.

 ---
 ###  Editing a dictionary while iterating over it